FuzzyLypt/BankAccountSystem/README.md

 - Create and manage multiple bank accounts within a single bank instance
 - Deposit and withdraw funds from individual accounts
+- Transfer funds from one account to another
+- Choose between types of accounts (Only Checking and Saving for now)
 - Overdraft and error handling to prevent invalid operations

 ---